cortex-workshops/billing-service/README.md

-Update by Cathleen Wright at Wed Sep  3 12:00:12 UTC 2025 Update by Cathleen Wright at Thu Sep  4 20:00:04 UTC 2025 Update by Cathleen Wright at Fri Sep  5 15:59:52 UTC 2025
+Update by Cathleen Wright at Wed Sep  3 12:00:12 UTC 2025 Update by Cathleen Wright at Thu Sep  4 20:00:04 UTC 2025 Update by Cathleen Wright at Fri Sep  5 15:59:52 UTC 2025 Update by Taylor Schmidt at Mon Sep  8 20:00:08 UTC 2025